If you ever bump into the ABR team while we’re on a ride-out around the UK, the chances are at least one of us will be wearing REV’IT! gear.

 I’ll explain that idea a little more as we check out the kit, so let’s take a look at what’s on offer.

-First up is the Element jacket, a unique bit of biking gear that looks a little like a casual parka, with a detachable hood and smock look.
+First up is the Component H2O jacket, a unique bit of biking gear that looks a little like a casual parka, with a detachable hood and smock look.

 This is no high-street jacket though, behind the casual looks lie plenty of features to ensure the jacket excels in the saddle.
 For starters, the laminated hard shell outer is made from a flexible and waterproof ripstop fabric, which should protect riders from the elements while also allowing plenty of movement while riding.